Google

 Frequently Asked Questions

-What rental yield can investors realistically expect from a unit at Grand Dunman?
+What rental yield might an investor expect from purchasing a unit at Grand Dunman?

-How does Grand Dunman's pricing compare to recent per-square-foot transactions in Katong and nearby East Coast developments?
+How does Grand Dunman's pricing compare to recent per-square-foot transactions in the Dunman Road and Katong vicinity?

-What is the Additional Buyer's Stamp Duty (ABSD) impact for Singapore Citizens purchasing a second residential property at Grand Dunman?
+What are the Additional Buyer's Stamp Duty implications for a Singapore Citizen purchasing a second property at Grand Dunman?

-How does proximity to Dakota MRT Station influence demand, capital appreciation, and buyer profiles for Grand Dunman?
+How does proximity to Dakota MRT station influence demand and capital appreciation at Grand Dunman?

-What TDSR and financing headroom should buyers expect when financing a purchase at Grand Dunman's typical price points?
+What TDSR and mortgage financing headroom should prospective buyers anticipate at Grand Dunman's typical price points?

-How does Grand Dunman compare to nearby competing developments in the same district?
+How does Grand Dunman compare to competing developments within the East Coast and Katong corridor?